Skip to main content

 3. Run the following CLI command to apply your saved configuration:

-anyscale cloud update --name <cloud-name> --resources-file /path/to/cloud-config.yaml
+anyscale cloud update --name <cloud-name> --resources-file /path/to/cloud-resources.yaml

 Remove a cloud resource configuration from an Anyscale cloud